 |Procedures for handling damaged shipping containers containing hazardous drugs.|

 |National Institute for Occupational Safety and Health (NIOSH) criteria for defining hazardous drugs and tables listing hazardous drugs.|

 |Containment supplemental engineering controls, protective medical devices, and techniques for administering hazardous drugs to patients.|

 |Federal regulations pertaining to the disposal of hazardous drugs.|

 |Best practice facility standard operating procedures (SOPs), including area-specific SOPs, for the handling of hazardous drugs.|

 A panel of subject-matter experts established a passing score for the Hazardous Drug Management Exam using industry best practices.
 The method used by the panel, as directed by a psychometrician, is the modified-Angoff method.
 This method requires experts (panel members) to evaluate individual test questions and estimate the percentage of qualified pharmacy technicians that would be able to answer each question correctly.
 These estimates were analyzed for consistency and averaged to produce the passing score.
 The passing score and candidate results are reported as scaled scores.
 The passing scaled score for the Hazardous Drug Management Exam is 300.
 The range of possible scores is 0 to 400.

 Earning your Hazardous Drug Management Certificate takes you one step closer to becoming a PTCB Advanced Certified Pharmacy Technician (CPhT-Adv).
-Active PTCB CPhTs who have completed at least four of the certificate programs (must include TPV or Medication History), or three certificate programs and the Compounded Sterile Preparation Technician (CSPT) Certification, and 3 years of work experience will be eligible to earn a CPhT-Adv credential.
+Active PTCB CPhTs who have completed at least four of the certificate programs, or three certificate programs and the Compounded Sterile Preparation Technician (CSPT) Certification, and 3 years of work experience will be eligible to earn a CPhT-Adv credential.